LPT to Beryllium, Blood

 Special Info

-Contact testing laboratory prior to collecting specimen at (216) 444-2502.
-Specimens should not be collected or delivered on weekends or holidays.
-Contact testing lab prior to collecting the specimens.
+Contact testing laboratory at least 48 hours prior to collecting specimen at (216) 444-2502.
+Specimen should not be collected or delivered on weekends or holidays.

 Clinical Info